-A 1 1
+Name:

 Address:

-Phone:/

-Fax:/

-E-Mail:
+Phone: /

+rax

+⊏ Mail·

 Please specify information about your operation:

 Location (county):

-Occupation: " Producer " Other
+Location (county):Occupation: ☐ Producer [☐ Other

 Commodities produced

 Crops (acres) Livestock (head)

 Corn Cow/Calf

 Wheat Stocker

 Sorghum Sheep

 Cotton Goats

+Other

-Other Please describe any previous marketing courses taken
+Please describe any previous marketing courses taken or

-or training received:
+training received:

+3

-What was a large state of the same of the
+What are defined as to all the constraints of the c

 What marketing tools do you currently use?

-Anyone who doesn't feel they are already at the intermediate to advanced level should attend the futures and options leveling workshop being held on January 19, 2004, before the beginning of the Master Marketer Program.
+Anyone who doesn't feel they are already at the intermediate to advanced level should attend the futures and options leveling workshop being held on January 4, 2005, before the beginning of the Master Marketer Program.

 How to apply for the Master Marketer Program: Registration fee is \$250 per person.
-Fee(s) may be paid by check or money order to Texas Extension Education Foundation.
+Fee(s) may be paid by check or money order to Texas Extension Education

+Foundation.
 Send payment with completed registration form to: